mantidproject/mantid/docs/source/concepts/InstrumentAccessLayers.rst

 Useful Tips
 ___________

 * Creation of ``ComponentInfo`` is not cheap enough to perform uncessarily inside loops.
-For non-const access, ``ws.componentInfo()`` should be called outside of loops that enumerate over all components.
+For const access, ``ws.componentInfo()`` should be called outside of loops that enumerate over all components.
 * If a ``ComponentInfo`` object is required for more than one workspace, include the workspace name in the variable name to avoid confusion.
 * Get the ``ComponentInfo`` object as a const-ref and use ``const auto &componentInfo = ws->componentInfo();``, do not get a non-const reference unless you really do need to modify the object, and ensure that the ``&`` is always included to prevent accidental copies.
 * ``ComponentInfo`` is widely forward declared.
 Ensure that you import - ``#include "MantidGeometry/Instrument/ComponentInfo.h"``